tyobaskara/learn-react-graphql/graphql-playlist/README.md

 Node modules are not included in the course files.
 After download, run npm install to install the modules (client and server folders)

-- npm i -g nodemon
+- npm i -g nodemon create-react-app

 start:
 - cd server/